 Conclusion

 No need to fret if you live in hot weather.
 Whether that be in Arizona or Dubai, there is a perfect dash cam out there for you.
 Be sure to remember the “supercapacitor” word when looking at potential models.
-Spend the extra few bucks to get that higher quality power source and save yourself the hassle of trying to cool off your dash cam.
-If you need your dash cam to function while off, look into hardwiring your camera.
+When researching a product, find the words “operating temperture”.